-When investing in a new service, whether it is webdesign or SEO it is important you know what you are getting in terms of Return On Investment (ROI).
-A lot of SEO companied place a value on the keywords they have chosen getting to high positions in Google or Yahoo, but does this value mean anything to your business?
+When investing in a new service, whether it is web design or SEO it is important you know what you are getting in terms of Return On Investment (ROI).
+A lot of SEO companies place a value on the keywords they have chosen getting to high positions in Google or Yahoo, but does this value mean anything to your business?

 Your ROI will be determined from day one when you choose your keywords, if you go for a generic, competitive keyword such as ‘business’ then you will need to invest a lot to get high positions from this.
 You will also have a high bounce rate and few conversions as people searching for ‘business’ could be looking for anything from ‘business advice’, ‘business accounts’, ‘business plans’ to ‘business travel’, therefore the chance of getting a return on investment will take a long time and probably not cover the initial spend and maintenance.

-At SEO Creative all of our long term campaigns include ROI reports on a monthly basis, these are handwritten reports that show the improvements in SERPs (Search Engine Results Pages), traffic that has come through (overall and through SEO and PPC if applicable) and the ROI.
+At Falkon Digital, all of our long-term campaigns include ROI reports on a regular basis, these are handwritten reports that show the improvements in SERPs (Search Engine Results Pages), traffic that has come through (overall and through SEO and PPC if applicable) and the ROI.

-On a brochure site or basic website it is much harder to work out a ROI as there is no physical money being made off the site, for this we attribute a cost to a lead from a completed contact form being sent.
-Depending on the business this could be high or low, for example to contact someone about a painting would be worth less than to contact someone about a rental contract or buying a house therefore it is important to put a fair value on this.
+On a brochure site or basic website, it is much harder to work out an ROI as there is no physical money being made off the site, for this we attribute a cost to a lead from a completed contact form being sent.
+Depending on the business this could be high or low, for example, to contact someone about a painting would be worth less than to contact someone about a rental contract or buying a house, therefore, it is important to put a fair value on this.
 We can then work out the ROI in a similar way to above but this is on average lower than on a shop site.

 If your SEO company is not giving you a good ROI you are always within your rights to change, make sure you question your keywords and find out all of the options.
 For any more advice please feel free to contact us.